Found Sound: What happens when you send a producer into the field with just a microphone for company?

 Built during WW2, these majestic towers rise from the sea like rusty invaders from the mind of H.G.
 Wells – decaying reminders of the darkest days of World War II.
 Decommissioned during the 50s the towers are just as well known for housing several pirate radio stations during the 70s.

-Equipped with a Shure Mv88 MOTIV fitted to an iPhone, Paul recorded everything from ocean ambience, creaking rusted iron doors, metal lampshades, discarded machinery and drumsticks tapping on ageing radiators.
+Equipped with a Shure Mv88 MOTIV fitted to an iPhone, Paul found sound in everything from ocean ambience, creaking rusted iron doors, metal lampshades, discarded machinery and drumsticks tapping on ageing radiators.